gotev/android-upload-service/README.md

 To be able to compile and deploy the demo application, you also need to have <b>appcompat_v7</b> library.
 You may need to change the path to that library in the demo application's properties.

 ## How to start android upload service to upload files
 For detailed explanation of each parameter, please check JavaDocs.

+* One Task (UploadRequest) can contain multiple files to upload
+* You can push multiple Task (UploadRequest), each will run on background thread but process one file of one task at a time
+* If one file in a Task (UploadRequest) fails, it will try to upload next file but mark the Task (UploadRequest) as failed.
+You can get information about which files have failed in "onFilesUploadResultReceived(ArrayList<FileToUpload> files)"

     public void upload(final Context context) {
+    	  AbstractFileUploadResultReceiver receiver = new AbstractFileUploadResultReceiver(
+				new Handler()) {

+			@Override
+			public void onFilesUploadResultReceived(
+					ArrayList<FileToUpload> files) {
+				for(FileToUpload file : files){
+					System.out.println("Is file successful " + file.isUploaded());
+				}
+			}
+		};

-        final UploadRequest request = new UploadRequest(context,
+        final UploadRequest request = new UploadRequest(context,receiver,
                                                         "custom-upload-id",
                                                         "http://www.yoursite.com/yourscript");